rankutah/blog/sites/rank-utah/posts/website-redesign-utah.md

 tags:
   - web-design
 ---
-If you would like help your outdated or slow website and are in need a mobile-friendly SEO redesign please visit [Rank Utah](https://rankutah.com).
+If you would like help with an outdated or slow website and need a mobile-friendly SEO redesign please visit [Clear Presence](https://clearpresence.io).

 ## How Does a Website Redesign Work?